 To start, we want to share some of our best practices for managing virtual teams to help keep morale and productivity high during this time of uncertainty and change.

 Now more than ever we are seeing how technology allows us to stay connected from anywhere in the world.
-Utilize tools such as Microsoft Teams, Skype, GoToMeeting, Slack and other options to stay connected.
+Utilize tools such as Microsoft Teams, Zoom, GoToMeeting, Slack and other options to stay connected.
 Canceled event?
 Consider making it a virtual event.

 Establish Communication Guidelines